exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 T8d, T1d, etc         | Chasing doublings means to buy the non-doubling when e1 lower than its doubling pair. | Doubling pairs example: T1's \\(q_1\\) & \\(q_2\\).
 One is \\(2^x\\) per 1 upgrade and one is \\(2^x\\) every 10 upgrades.
 **Just Theory Name**
 T2, T8, etc           |                                   Autobuy all variables                               | ---
+**T5AI**
+T5AI, T5AI4, T5AI5 | This just means normal active strat as they are sim only strategies. | There are 5 simulation ai's for T5 based on buying patterns.
 **T8  Attractor**
 T8C, T8L, or T8       |          The C, L, and R represent the three attactors and which to have on.          | {toggle}Rare to see anything but T8R, but it has happened.